Halloween activities for schools – Fun and easy ideas for kids

 Trick or treat!
 Give your little terrors a feast of fun this 31st October with some great classroom ideas…

-It’s heading towards that time of year when nights get darker and things take a turn to the eerie and mischievous side.
+It’s heading towards that time of year when you might be starting to think about Halloween activities for schools.
+The nights are getting darker and things are taking a turn to the eerie and mischievous side…

 It’s a time for skeletons and ghosts and all things chilling and frightening – like this spelling error: